ModanwalPriti06/MongoDb-priti/README.md

 module.exports = mongoose.model("userInCollection", userSchema)  // A collection with the name "userInCollection" will be added to the database we use it in.
 ```

+**url m db, schema creation m collection name, then use schema as class for documents**

 <h3>Using in Index.js file</h3>

 ```